markjulmar/mvvmhelpers/Julmar.Wpf.Helpers/Readme.txt

 4.22 8/2013
 Bug fix to allow "#" in path when loading julmar.wpf.helpers.dll Updated .NET 3.5, 4.0 and 4.5 versions of library.

+4.23 11/2013
+Added GotoVisualStateAction which uses passed parameter if no state value is set.
+Fixed ViewModelTrigger to pass along state and marshal to UI thread if called on background thread Added AlwaysRunOnChanges property to BindingTrigger.